uktrade/pg-bulk-ingest/README.md

 - `batches` - A function that takes a high watermark, returning an iterable that yields data batches that are strictly after this high watermark.
 See Usage above for an example.

 - `high_watermark` (optional) - The high watermark passed into the `batches` function.
-If this is the `HighWatermark.LATEST`, then the most recent high watermark that been returned from a previous ingest's `batch` function whose corresponding batch has been succesfully ingested is passed into the `batches` function.
+If this is `HighWatermark.LATEST`, then the most recent high watermark that been returned from a previous ingest's `batch` function whose corresponding batch has been succesfully ingested is passed into the `batches` function.

 - `visibility` (optional) - When ingests will be visible to other clients.